CorentinJ/Real-Time-Voice-Cloning/README.md

 ## Get Started
 ### Requirements
-Please use the setup.sh or setup.bat if you're on linux and windows respictevly to install the dependancies, and requirements.
+Please use the setup.sh or setup.bat if you're on linux and windows respectively to install the dependancies, and requirements.
 Currently only python 3.7.x is supported.

 #### Install Manually:
 You will need [PyTorch](https://pytorch.org/get-started/locally/) (>=1.0.1) installed first, then run `pip install -r requirements.txt` to install the necessary packages.